mv-2112/canonical-openstack-docs/how-to/features/vault.rst

 To unseal the non-leader units, repeat the unseal commands again.

-For example, the process to unseal the Vault with 3 units, initialised with 5 key shares and 3 key threshold looks like:
+For example, the process to unseal the Vault with 3 units, initialized with 5 key shares and 3 key threshold looks like:

 Unseal with the first key: